 The LaPerm was first discovered in a litter of kittens in a barn in Oregon in 1982.
 One of the litter, a female named Curly was born without a shred of hair but her skin had a tabby pattern.
 As the kitten grew so did her coat and by the time she was 3 months of age she had soft curly fur.
 As more and more kittens with curly hair showed up in future litters the owner began a selective breeding program.

 The LaPerm is now a recognised breed by the Cat Fanciers Association (CFA), The International Cat Association (TICA), and United Feline Organization (UFO), with the CFA and TICA currently allowing cross breeding with domestic shorthairs and longhairs.

 Even dog owners who have no love for cats will find something to like in the LaPerm breed as they are incredibly friendly and sociable.
 They will often greet family members enthusiastically at the door as they arrive home.
 LaPerms love nothing more than to perch on a shoulder as a way to stay involved in the day to day activities of the house.
 You can also expect to be the recipient of a few loving nuzzles if your LaPerm has decided to keep you company in this way.

 If there is no comfortable lap available to recline on the LaPerm will be off investigating and exploring other parts of the household to make sure that it isn’t missing out on anything important.
 Despite its loving and inquisitive nature the LaPerm is a relatively quiet cat who will speak up only when they find it absolutely necessary.
 They are great with children and other pets.

-As LaPerm kittens grow they may lose their coat but it eventually grows back, with curls and all, as the kitten reaches maturity.
+- As LaPerm kittens grow they may lose their coat but it eventually grows back, with full curls as the kitten reaches maturity.